 Alcohol and Drug Abuse Counselors

 Behavioral Tech is approved by NAADAC – the Association for Addiction Professionals, Provider #77431.
-Behavioral Tech, LLC is responsible for all aspects of the programming.
 You will receive a letter via email documenting your attendance upon successful completion of the activity.
-The allotted CE hours for this activity = 24.
+The allotted contact hours for this activity = 24.